Markets · Telluride, CO

 How does the agent handle Bluegrass-vs-general-summer pricing?

-The demand-event index treats Bluegrass as a distinct window.
-When comps move sharply for that week — independent of general summer — the agent's recommendations move with them.
+When comps move sharply for Bluegrass week — independent of general summer — the agent's recommendations move with them.
+The event reaches you through the comp forward-rate index.

 My listing is in Mountain Village.
 Different from town?